What is Air Quality?

 Air Quality Assessments for Planning

-Air quality assessments are often required to support planning applications where a proposal might cause significant changes in traffic flows or if they are located in Air Quality Management Areas.
+Air Quality Assessments are often required to support planning applications where a proposal might cause significant changes in traffic flows or if they are located in Air Quality Management Areas.
 Air Quality Management Areas are locations of known poor air quality where the national air quality standards are exceeded.
 These are often located in urban areas, next to busy roads.
-Air quality assessments must consider whether a proposal would expose future users to unacceptable air quality, cause impacts at existing locations such as schools and hospitals and suggest design solutions, where appropriate.
+Air Quality Assessments must consider whether a proposal would expose future users to unacceptable air quality, cause impacts at existing locations such as schools and hospitals and suggest design solutions, where appropriate.

-All Greenavon’s air quality assessments are undertaken in line with best practice Institute of Air Quality Management guidance.
+All Greenavon’s Air Quality Assessments are undertaken in line with best practice Institute of Air Quality Management guidance.
 For each proposal, we review its size, consider local planning policy and guidance and undertake a baseline air quality assessment to suggest an appropriate scope of work.
-For smaller projects in areas of good air quality, simple air quality assessments, or screening air quality assessments are often all that is required.
+For smaller projects in areas of good air quality, Simple Air Quality Assessments, or Screening Air Quality Assessments are often all that is required.
 These types of assessment use existing data sources such as freely available monitoring data provided by local authorities to assess a scheme’s impact on, and sensitivity to, air pollution.
-For larger proposals where there are potentially significant increases in local traffic flows, or those in air quality management areas, detailed air quality assessments involving dispersion modelling are usually required.
+For larger proposals where there are potentially significant increases in local traffic flows, or those in air quality management areas, Detailed Air Quality Assessments involving dispersion modelling are usually required.
 Detailed dispersion models are used to predict pollution concentrations at specific locations.

 Regardless, all air quality assessments suitable for planning must include a thorough review of baseline air quality, an assessment of the construction phase and the operational phase, via screening, monitoring or modelling, and a recommendation of mitigation to minimise emissions.
 Further detail of some of the methods we use to assess air quality during the construction and operational phases of a development are set out below.

 Whilst the requirements for air quality assessments are largely consistent across the UK.
 There are several local authorities with particular requirements.
 In London, for example, development must demonstrate compliance with air quality neutral and the air quality positive policy.
+Air quality assessments are often called air quality surveys, air quality statements and air quality reports by local planning authorities.

 Air Quality Assessment Services